High-Order Incremental Potential Contact for Elastodynamic Simulation on Curved Meshes: Method

 \section{Method}

-We introduce an extension of IPC for a curved mesh $\M=(V_{\M}, T_{\M})$ with high-order finite element basis $\varphi_{\M,i}$, $i=1,\dots,n$.
-The formulation reduces to standard IPC when linear meshes and linear basis are used, but other combinations are also possible: for example, it is possible to use high order basis on standard piece-wise linear meshes, as we demonstrate in \cref{sec:results}.
+We introduce an extension of \ac{IPC} for a curved mesh $\M=(V_{\M}, T_{\M})$ where $V_{\M}$ and $T_{\M}$ are the nodes and volumetric elements of $\M$, respectivly.
+The formulation reduces to standard \ac{IPC} when linear meshes and linear bases are used, but other combinations are also possible: for example, it is possible to use high-order bases on standard piece-wise linear meshes, as we demonstrate in \cref{sec:results}.

 We first introduce explicit definitions for functions defined on the volume and the contact surface corresponding to its boundary.
-Let $f_{\M} \colon \M \to \RR^3$ be a volumetric function (in our case the volumetric displacement $u^t$) defined as
+Let $f_\M \colon \M \to \real^3$ be a volumetric function (in our case the volumetric displacement $u$) defined as